-The Minority Business Development Agency’s network of MBDA Business Centers are staffed with experienced and highly qualified professionals, ready to help you strengthen, develop and grow your business.
+The Minority Business Development Agency’s network of MBDA Business Centers is staffed with experienced and highly qualified professionals, ready to help you strengthen, develop and grow your business.

 Need more?
-Visit you nearest MBDA Business Center to meet with an business development expert.
+Visit your nearest MBDA Business Center to meet with a business development expert.

 If your manufacturing firm can save a penny for every product created, or reduce a second off production time, the savings can become massive.
 Measuring the right KPIs can reveal efficiencies, or lack thereof, that impact the bottom-line.